HENNGE/minisignxml/README.md

 A successful call to `extract_verified_element` does not guarantee the integrity of the whole document passed to it via the `xml` parameter.
 Only the sub-tree returned from the function has been verified.
 The caller should use the returned `lxml.etree._Element` for further processing.

 Raises an exception (see `minisignxml.errors`, though other exceptions such as `ValueError`, `KeyError` or others may also be raised) if the verification failed.
 Otherwise returns the signed `lxml.etree._Element` (not necessarily the whole document passed to `extract_verified_element`), with the signature removed.

+You can control the allowed signature and digest method by using a custom `VerifyConfig` instance.
+By default only SHA-256 is allowed.

+#### VerifyConfig

+`minisignxml.config.SigningConfig` is a `dataclass` with the following fields:

+* `allowed_signature_methods`: A container of `cryptography.hazmat.primitives.hashes.HashAlgorithm` types to allow for signing.
+Defaults to `{cryptography.hazmat.primitives.hashes.SHA256}`.
+* `allowed_digest_methods`: A container of `cryptography.hazmat.primitives.hashes.HashAlgorithm` types to allow for the content digest.
+Defaults to `{cryptography.hazmat.primitives.hashes.SHA256}`.